-4. Creating a DIY desk with two filing cabinets:
+4. Create a DIY desk with two filing cabinets:

 My desk was never this cute, but I still have the same filing cabinets from years ago when I turned them into a simple desk.

-I use glass jars to hold nuts, cereal, cookies, leftovers, etc. — I just love the vintage look of them.
+I use mason jars to hold nuts, cereal, cookies, leftovers, etc. — I just love the vintage look of them.